mrdnomaid/downloadupvotedimages/README.md

 # downloadupvotedimages
-Easilly download your upvoted images from reddit
+Easily download your upvoted images from reddit

 ---

 ## How to:
 1. Make sure you have `request` and `fs` installed (`npm install request fs` to install)